hashicorp/vault/enos/README.md

 ## Autopilot
 The [`autopilot` scenario](./enos-scenario-autopilot.hcl) creates a Vault cluster using the version specified in `vault_upgrade_initial_release`.
-Next, it creates additional nodes with the candiate version of Vault as determined by the `builder` variant.
+It writes test data to the Vault cluster.
+Next, it creates additional nodes with the candiate version of Vault as determined by the `vault_product_version` variable set.
 The module uses AWS auto-join to handle discovery and unseals with auto-unseal or Shamir depending on the `seal` variant.
-After the new nodes have joined and been unsealed, it waits for Autopilot to upgrade the new nodes and demote the old nodes.
+After the new nodes have joined and been unsealed, it verifies reading stored data on the new nodes.
+Autopilot upgrade verification checks the upgrade status is "await-server-removal" and the target version is set to the version of upgraded nodes.
+This test also verifies the undo_logs status for Vault versions 1.13.x

+## Replication
+The [`replication` scenario](./enos-scenario-replication.hcl) creates two Vault clusters.
+It writes data on the primary cluster, then enables performance replication between them and verifies reading stored data from secondary cluster.
+It also verifies initial replication status between both clusters, then replaces the leader node and one standby node on the primary Vault cluster.
+This scenario verifies the performance replication status on both clusters to have their connection_status as "connected" and that the secondary cluster has known_primaries cluster addresses updated to the active nodes IP addresses of the primary Vault cluster.
+This scenario currently works around issues VAULT-12311 and VAULT-12309.
+The scenario fails when the primary storage backend is Consul due to issue VAULT-12332

 # Variants
 Both scenarios support a matrix of variants.
 In order to achieve broad coverage while